-The table below shows the reconciliation of accounting assets to leverage ratio exposure of the Company as at 31st October 2022.
+The table below shows the reconciliation of accounting assets to leverage ratio exposure of the Company as of 31st October 2023.

-£m Oct-22 1 Total assets as per published financial statements 53,313 2 Adjustment for entities which are consolidated for accounting purposes but are outside the scope of prudential consolidation - 3 (Adjustment for securitised exposures that meet the operational requirements for the recognition of risk transference) - 4 (Adjustment for exemption of exposures to central banks) (10,491) 5 (Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting framework but excluded from the total exposure measure in accordance with point (i) of Article 429a(1) of the CRR) - 6 Adjustment for regular-way purchases and sales of financial assets subject to trade date accounting (3,784) 7 Adjustment for eligible cash pooling transactions - 8 Adjustment for derivative financial instruments (592) 9 Adjustment for securities financing transactions (SFTs) 766

-13 Total exposure measure 40,753 12 Other adjustments (18) UK-11b (Adjustment for exposures excluded from the total exposure measure in accordance with point (j) of Article 429a(1) of the CRR) - UK-11a (Adjustment for exposures excluded from the total exposure measure in accordance with point (c) of Article 429a(1) of the CRR) - 11 (Adjustment for prudent valuation adjustments and specific and general provisions which have reduced tier 1 capital (leverage)) (16) 10 Adjustment for off-balance sheet items (i.e. conversion to credit equivalent amounts of off-balance sheet exposures) 1,574
+£m Oct-23 1 Total assets as per published financial statements 54,014 2 Adjustment for entities which are consolidated for accounting purposes but are outside the scope of prudential consolidation 3 (Adjustment for securitised exposures that meet the operational requirements for the recognition of risk transference) 4 (Adjustment for exemption of exposures to central banks) (9,266) 5 (Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting framework but excluded from the total exposure measure in accordance with point (i) of Article 429a(1) of the CRR) 6 Adjustment for regular-way purchases and sales of financial assets subject to trade date accounting (6,161) 7 Adjustment for eligible cash pooling transactions 8 Adjustment for derivative financial instruments (434) 9 Adjustment for securities financing transactions (SFTs) 1,016 10 Adjustment for off-balance sheet items (i.e. conversion to credit equivalent amounts of off-balance sheet exposures) 1,554 11 (Adjustment for prudent valuation adjustments and specific and general provisions which have reduced tier 1 capital (leverage)) (16) UK-11a (Adjustment for exposures excluded from the total exposure measure in accordance with point (c) of Article 429a(1) of the CRR) - UK-11b (Adjustment for exposures excluded from the total exposure measure in accordance with point (j) of Article 429a(1) of the CRR) - 12 Other adjustments (13) 13 Total exposure measure 40,693